Creative Placekeeping

 Residence Lab

-ResLab is a collaboration between ACDC and Pao Arts Center that brings together Chinatown residents and local creatives to shape Chinatown’s cultural identity.
+ResLab was a collaboration between ACDC and Pao Arts Center that brought together Chinatown residents and local creatives to shape Chinatown’s cultural identity.

 Why placekeeping?